HISTORY OF THE SUPER BOWL

 - Formal rituals that have developed throughout history

 It used to be that commercials were the part of the worship service that was intended for taking a bio break, but not in recent years.
-The commercials are now the most important part (for some) of the service, and indeed some (like me) watch Super Bowl specifically for the advertisements.
+The commercials are now the most important part (for 22% of viewers) of the service, and indeed some (like me) watch Super Bowl specifically for the advertisements.

 Super Bowl Advertisements

-Ad slots have been sold out since January 28 of last year.
-This year a 30-second advertisement spot on the Super Bowl costs $5.6 million, or $187,000 per second.
+Ad slots have been sold out for a while now.
+A 30-second advertisement spot on the Super Bowl costs $7 million.
 The average cost of an ad in the Super Bowl has almost doubled over the last ten years.
-Google observes that those companies that post their ads on YouTube before the game received 3.4 times more views last year than those who didn’t.
+Google observes that those companies that post their ads on YouTube before the game receive more views than those that didn’t.
 Over 100 million viewers will watch the program, making it the year’s single most-watched television program.

 Super Bowl Food

-Not only is food a major part of this holiday, so too are decorations.
-Consider Supermarkets (named after Super Bowl) which decorate the chips aisle as if it is Christmas.
+Not only is food a significant part of this holiday, but so too are decorations.
+Consider Super Markets (named after Super Bowl) that decorate the chips aisle as if it is Christmas.
 If you work for Frito-Lay, it is Christmas.

 Super Bowl History

 Super Bowl is the modern name, since 1967, for the professional football championship contests, which extend back into antiquity, Roman antiquity to be precise.
-This will be Super Bowl LIV, the Roman numerals for 54 to honor those Roman roots of gladiatorial contests.
-This contest is between the conferences of the National Football League (NFL), so named for the “League” the unit of measurement used to express the distance a Roman citizen could walk in 1 hour.
-The modern game, however, is about four times that length of time, despite the fact that there are four 15-minute quarters.
+This will be Super Bowl LVII, the Roman numerals for 57 to honor those Roman roots of gladiatorial contests.
+This contest is between the conferences of the National Football League (NFL).
+“League” is the unit of measurement used to express the distance a Roman citizen could walk in 1 hour.
+However, the modern game is about four times that length of time, even though there are four 15-minute quarters.
 Go figure.

 It is nominally named for being approximately in the middle of the game, though the second half can be much longer, going into overtime.
-The current rules give both teams the opportunity to possess the ball at least once in overtime unless the team that receives the overtime kickoff scores a touchdown on its first possession.
+The current rules allow both teams to possess the ball at least once in overtime unless the team that receives the overtime kickoff scores a touchdown on its first possession.

 Unlike many other football broadcasts, this halftime event is actually shown to the TV audience watching from home.
 These festivities consist of first-class and second-rate musical performers, some who have questionable taste in attire, others who have costuming clumsiness or so-called “wardrobe malfunctions.”